Big, bigger, Phuket

 Phuket Old Town – Colourful Sino-Portuguese houses

-There are few places in Thailand where you can find a real town with a historic centre so close to stunning beaches.
+There are few places in Thailand where you can find a real town with a historic centre so close to fantastic beaches.

 Just over 30 minutes from the west coast lies Phuket Old Town with rows of colourful townhouses that date back to the island’s tin mining history.